Canon EOS: Transition to digital

 In 2005 the Canon EOS 5D was announced.
 It offered a full-frame sensor comparable to that of the flagship EOS-1Ds Mark II within a body only slightly larger than that of the enthusiast-segment crop-frame EOS 20D.
 Canon continued to iterate on the EOS 5D in the following years.
 The EOS 5D Mark II was notable in that it was Canon's first EOS DSLR to offer video recording; it followed the Nikon D90, which was the first ever video-capable DSLR.
 However, unlike the D90, the 5D Mark II supported 1080p video recording.
-The ability to record high definition video led the 5D Mark II to find use in the cinema industry, first as a secondary camera for action shots in films such as Iron Man 2, and later as the primary camera in some episodes of television shows such as House and Dexter.
+The ability to record high definition video led the 5D Mark II to find use in the cinema industry, both as a "crash camera" for action shots in films such as Iron Man 2 and as an A-camera in television shows such as House and Dexter.
 The final revision of the EOS 5D was the EOS 5D Mark IV, which released in 2016.
-Photographer Pete Souza used cameras in the EOS 5D series while working as the Chief Official White House Photographer for former President of the United States Barack Obama.
+Photographer Pete Souza used cameras in the EOS 5D series while working as the Chief Official White House Photographer for President of the United States Barack Obama.

 Later in 2005, Canon released the EOS 20Da, an EOS camera specially designed for astrophotography.
 This variant of the EOS 20D featured two major changes: a modified infrared blocking filter in front of the sensor that allows greater sensor response for deep-red wavelengths, and a live preview mode for the rear LCD to allow more precise star tracking than could be accomplished with the viewfinder.
+In live preview mode, the camera's primary reflex mirror flips up into a locked position so that the primary image sensor is exposed directly to light, and the sensor continuously scans images to be viewed on the camera's integrated display.
+In single-lens reflex cameras, live preview allows numerous benefits such as exposure simulation and digital zoom for focus assistance.
+Live preview has since become nearly ubiquitous in interchangeable-lens camera models.
 Though the EOS 20Da was discontinued less than one year later without a direct successor planned, Canon eventually released one in the form of the Canon EOS 60Da seven years later.

-By 2008, Nikon and Sony had introduced entry-level DSLRs priced below Canon's then-cheapest offering, the EOS 450D.
-To address this, Canon released the EOS 1000D, a cut-down version of the EOS 450D with some features removed.
-The EOS 1000D established Canon's practice of using components of their previous-generation DSLRs to create budget counterparts to current-generation models.
-One year later, Canon released the EOS 7D, an enthusiast-grade APS-C camera intended to bridge the gap between Canon's APS-C midrange EOS 50D and full-frame professional-grade 5D Mark II.
-The EOS 7D featured a new higher-coverage viewfinder and a new 18-megapixel sensor alongside a revised autofocus system.
-The EOS 7D remained in the EOS lineup until the release of the EOS 7D Mark II five years later.